Understanding How Much a Pool Will Raise Your Electric Bill

 What is the typical electric bill for a pool owner?

-Pool owners, as previously stated, consume a lot of electricity compared to regular households.
+As previously stated, Pool owners consume a lot of electricity compared to regular households.
 They frequently spend an average of $500 per year.

 Pools consume billions of electric kilowatts in a single year.
 As a result, they use a lot of electricity.
 They have pool heaters, filters, pumps, and cleaners, which add to the electric bill.
 For instance, most pool pumps consume 2500 kilowatts each year to keep the pool clean.

 However, if you want to save money on your electricity costs, you must get energy-saving pool pumps.
 There are many different types of pool pumps available today.
-It will be best if you choose the option that saves the most energy.
+Choosing the option that saves the most energy will be best.

 Also, always get advice from your pool contractor before buying a specific pool pump.